about me

 My qualifications include:

 I see my roles now as researcher, facilitator, and therapist as mutually enriching practices of social activism and soul work.
+My approach is relational, collaborative, and philosophically grounded.
 What I am really good at (and enjoy, which makes all the difference for me) is deep listening, asking perceptive questions, thinking beyond boundaries, catalysing personal and relational change, noticing context and who gets to speak, dialogic intimacy, and attending to the potency of intra-connection in the here and now.

 When I feel stuck my head – which is often – I try to become more embodied and present through 5Rhythms Dance, Astaunga Yoga, and enjoying the wildness of the Yorkshire, Northumbria, and Scottish coastlines.
 I am very much a work in progress, leaning into my need for community and connection, as well as learning to tend to my mind-body-soul in this ‘second spring’ phase of life.